dotnet/docs/docs/architecture/cloud-native/definition.md

 - Each is self-contained encapsulating its own data storage technology (SQL, NoSQL) and programming platform.

-- Each runs in its own process and communicates with others using standard communication protocols such as HTTP/HTTPS, WebSockets, or [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol).
+- Each runs in its own process and communicates with others using standard communication protocols such as HTTP/HTTPS, gRPC, WebSockets, or [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol).

 - They compose together to form an application.

 Figure 1-4 contrasts a monolithic application approach with a microservices approach.
 Note how the monolith is composed of a layered architecture, which executes in a single process.
 It typically consumes a relational database.
-The microservice approach, however, segregates functionality into independent services that include logic and data.
+The microservice approach, however, segregates functionality into independent services that include logic, state, and data.
 Each microservice hosts its own datastore.

 ![Monolithic deployment versus microservices](./media/monolithic-vs-microservices.png)

-**Figure 1-4.** Monolithic deployment versus microservices
+**Figure 1-4.** Monolithic versus microservices architecture

-Note how microservices promote the "One Codebase, One Application" principle from the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.
+> [!NOTE]

-> *Factor \#1  specifies "A single codebase for each microservice, stored in its own repository.
-Tracked with version control, it can deploy to multiple environments."*
+> Note how microservices promote the **Processes** principle from the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter. *Factor \#6  specifies "Each microservice should execute in its own process, isolated from other running services."*

 ### Why microservices?